stackforge/occi-os/README.md

 #### Hacking the port number

-You can set the port option via the `nova.conf` configuration file:
+(Optional) You can set the port option via the `nova.conf` configuration file - default is 8787:

     [...]
     occiapi_listen_port=9999